 “Luke, you’re not listening.
 We have to be a family.
 So get over yourself.”

 Elizabeth wasn’t wrong.
-He glanced at his door and longed to deal with his patients, who he could help unlike his sister and her crisis.
-She made him feel helpless.
+I glanced at my door and longed to deal with my patients, who I could help unlike my sister and her crisis.
+She made me feel helpless.
 If everything worked out, today’s shift would be a rare one with simple, easy-to-fix patients.

-Right now he had patients.
-He couldn’t help his sister or locate their brother for his help either.
-He was older than Elizabeth by seven minutes.
-Last he heard, their other brother, Matthew, had been at some conference in Brussels for a few weeks now.
+Right now I had patients.
+I couldn’t help my sister or locate our brother for his help either.
+I was older than Elizabeth by seven minutes.
+Last I heard, our other brother, Matthew, had been at some conference in Brussels for a few weeks now.

-She met his gaze, and he saw her lower lip push out in a pout that always got to him.
+She met my gaze, and I saw her lower lip push out in a pout that always got to me.
 “I need you to come with me to Peter and Belle’s wedding.
 He’s our brother.”

-No. Mitch Morgan, their father, had forced their mother into seclusion and sent the three of them to boarding school as soon as they were six.
-Now he understood Mitch had kept Peter, Victoria and John from their mom and then taken the three of them from her too.
-He hadn’t known till well after college, and then Liz’s son was kidnapped a week after they reconnected with their own mother.
-Liz had to see that the three other siblings meant more bad news for the rest of them.
-Their father had to have a hand in this.
+No. Mitch Morgan, our father, had forced our mother into seclusion and sent the three of us to boarding school as soon as we were six.
+Now I understood Mitch had kept Peter, Victoria and John from our mom and then taken the three of us from her too.
+I hadn’t known till well after college, and then Liz’s son was kidnapped a week after we reconnected with our own mother.
+Liz had to see that the three other siblings meant more bad news for the rest of us.
+Our father had to have a hand in this.

 “You should have come to the party with Mom.”